bunnysayzz/AppleAI/README.md

 - Use ⌘E to quickly show/hide the Apple AI window from any application
 - Enable "Always on Top" when you need to reference AI responses while working in another app
+- Pin the interface to keep it accessible at all times while working
 - Use the service-specific shortcuts (⌘⌥1-6) to quickly switch between AI providers
 - Pin the app to your menu bar for easy access
+- Use standard keyboard shortcuts (⌘C, ⌘V, ⌘A) in all AI chat input fields

 ## Perfect For